 1. Director of Student Activities and Organizations or his/her designee

 The Director of Student Activities and Organizations or his/her designee is responsible for the oversight of all student organizations and may handle minor violations related to the policies and procedures for student organizations at WKU.

 The Office of Student Conduct is appointed by the Vice President for Student Affairs to be primarily responsible for investigating all serious allegations of the Student Code of Conduct.
 Student organization violation of a serious nature might include, but are not limited to, Hazing, Unruly Conduct, Major Alcohol violations, and general Student Code of Conduct allegations are the responsibility of The Office of Student Conduct.

 The Office of Student Conduct, or his/her designee, conducts investigations in cooperation with Student Activities and Organizations.

 The Vice President for Student Affairs is responsible for the overall coordination of rules and regulations regarding student organizations.
 The Vice President of Student Affairs may assign a designee to act in his/her stead.
 The Vice President of Student Affairs reserves the right to determine if a case should be handled by The Office of Student Conduct rather than the Student Activities and Organizations when in the Vice President's sole discretion; he/she believes that the circumstances warrant such action or have a conflict of interest.

 Preponderance of the Evidence

-1.The University shall have notified the organization or students in writing as to the time and place of the conference to be held by the for the organization or student disciplinary matters and of the nature of the problem or charge and the information against the organization or students.
+1.The University shall have notified the organization or students in writing as to the time and place of the conference to be held by the Director of Student Conduct or the University Disciplinary Committee for the organization or individual student conduct matters and of the nature of the problem or charge and the information against the organization or students.